10 Top-Rated Things to Do in Crescent City, CA

 At the western end of the park, the B Street Pier extends approximately 900 feet into the water.
 This long pier offers a fantastic view of the city's shoreline, including the Crescent City Harbor and Battery Point Lighthouse.
 Although the high fishing expectations of the pier never fully surfaced, it's still a scenic spot to cast a line, and crabbing is bountiful throughout the first half of the year.

 The pier is next to the even longer lighthouse jetty.
-This wave breaker protects the nearby Battery Point Lighthouse.
+This wave breaker helps protect Crescent City from tsunami events.
 Walking on the jetty is not permitted (and not safe), but it's fun to watch the waves pound against the reinforced breakwater.
 Next to the gated entrance of the jetty, visitors access the beach that leads to Battery Point Lighthouse.

 Near Battery Street and the beachfront, the Northcoast Marine Mammal Center (NMMC) offers a nice side trip on a leisurely day.
 This non-profit organization specializes in marine mammal rescue and rehabilitation.
 During public operating hours, visitors can tour the area and witness some of the resident animals.
 A gift shop on-site helps support the NMMC mission.

 On the south side of town, off the 101, Crescent City Harbor is a bustling place of rebuilt community attractions.
 A 2011 tsunami event put the Inner Boat Basin underwater.
 Still, the area has bounced back to provide a fun visiting experience.